Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 Apple is a very large company that does a thing or two outside of making computers these days.
 This is also known as 90% of the company’s revenues.

 Even after Mac’s (thick green line) biggest fiscal year ever by a lot in 2020, it is still only 10% of Apple’s revenue, now in second-to-last place after iPad.
-So even if these Macs are such a monster hit that Mac revenue goes up by 50%, that is still only a 5% boost to the consolidated top line.
+So, even if these Macs are such a monster hit that Mac revenue goes up by 50%, that is still only a 5% boost to the consolidated top line.

 There is risk for Apple in the proposed Nvidia acquisition, but since they only use the instruction set and not the cores, their exposure is less than others'.